 Compression stockings and swelling

 Some patients go home with the white compression stockings that were placed for surgery.
 These decrease swelling and encourage blood flow back up your leg.
 Take them off before you shower.
 If you like them, they can be worn again but it is not necessary.
 Put them on after sleeping and before getting out of bed.
-Baby powder or talc can help with getting them pulled up over your leg.

 To help avoid swelling in your lower legs, prop your legs up while sitting.
 Make sure you get up up several times a day and slowly walk around.
 If you are having a large amount of swelling in your scrotum, feet, ankles or legs that does not get better when propping your legs and scrotum up, contact the office.